How to say no to sex

 No. I’m just comfortable with who I am and what I want

-I’ve already had sex a few times, do I have to keep having it?
+I’ve already had sex a few times, do I have to keep doing it?

 No. If you don’t want to continue having sex then you don’t have to – even if you’ve done it once, twice, or hundreds of times before.
 It’s your body and your choice.